 Misery Index: Huge.
 Figures in the Office of Road and Rail report reveal that more than 578,000 commuters on Govia Thameslink services claimed late train compensation over two months, and more than 72,000 commuters from Northern Rail over three months.

 In 2018, Grayling allowed Virgin and Stagecoach a two-year extension to run the West Coast mainline from London to Glasgow, while knowing that Stagecoach and Virgin’s running of the East Coast line from London to Edinburgh was about to collapse.
 The decision gave an extra boost for West Coast mainline shareholders and relieved East Coast shareholders of the burden to improve services by taking it back into public ownership.

-Cost of Failure: A big boost for private operators who made £51m in dividends on the West Coast mainline, with the taxpayer picking up the tab for the East Coast line contract which still had five years to run.
-The loss of promised income to the taxpayer was as much as £2.3b, according to the original contract.
+Cost of Failure: A big boost for private operators who made £51 million in dividends on the West Coast mainline, with the taxpayer picking up the tab for the East Coast line contract which still had five years to run.
+The loss of promised income to the taxpayer was as much as £2.3 billion, according to the original contract.

 Misery Index: The public may get a better deal by public ownership of the East Coast line – it previously made a profit for the taxpayer while in state hands.